 Here is a brief overview of the top scholarships for Indian students in Canada:

-Lester B. Pearson International Scholarship (University of Toronto): It is awarded to international students who have come with leadership quality and academic excellence.
+Lester B. Pearson International Scholarship (University of Toronto): It is awarded to international students who demonstrate leadership qualities and academic excellence.
 It covers full tuition, books, incidental fees, and residence for four years.
 Awarded

-UBC International Leader of Tomorrow Award: It is offered to the students who come with high-achieving personality and have leadership and community service experience.
-It includes full tuition and living expenses as per the financial requirement.
+UBC International Leader of Tomorrow Award: It is offered to students who come with a high-achieving personality and have leadership and community service experience.
+It includes full tuition and living expenses as per the financial requirements.

-Shastri Indo-Canadian Institute Scholarships: How much funding will be given to students, depends on the program opted by the student.
+Shastri Indo-Canadian Institute Scholarships: How much funding given to students depends on the program opted by the student.
 It supports Indian students and researchers for academic exchange, internships, and research in Canadian institutions.

-Ontario Graduate Scholarship (OGS) : This scholarship is offered to the master’s and PhD students in Ontario universities, depending on academic merit and available across multiple disciplines.
+Ontario Graduate Scholarship (OGS): This scholarship is offered to master’s and PhD students in Ontario universities, depending on academic merit and is available across multiple disciplines.

 University-Specific Entrance Scholarships (McGill, University of Calgary, etc.): Funding amount varies by university and the level of the program.
 This scholarship is awarded depending on academic performance, leadership, or other criteria.